 Another thing you should be aware of: there are no toilets on board.

-The KTM Komuter trains are the cheapest way to travel in this area of the country.
+The KTM Komuter trains are the cheapest way to travel in this area of the country with prices much lower than the same journey by bus.

 Tickets for these commuter trains are only sold on the day of travel.

-Tickets are available from the ticket counter at Butterworth Station, so allow yourselves some extra time to buy tickets, as you may (at busy times of the day) have to queue at the counter.
+Tickets are available from the ticket counter at Butterworth Station (not available from the KTM office in Georgetown), so allow yourselves some extra time to buy tickets, as you may (at busy times of the day) have to queue at the counter.